 Taking birth control pills early in your cycle will help you sync your cycle with that of the intended mother or egg donor.
 You don’t want to accidentally get pregnant with your own child and birth control helps with that as well.
-It is usually taken in conjunction with Lupron.
+Also, it is usually taken in conjunction with Lupron.

 Doxycycline or Tetracycline